 I hereby manifest that [Insert destination institution and/or department], is interested in participating in the PROGRAMA INSTITUCIONAL DE INTERNACIONALIZAÇÃO (PrInt), from the Coordination for the Improvement of Higher Education Personnel (CAPES), receiving and sending students, faculty and staff from UNIVERSIDADE DE SÃO PAULO (USP), for incoming and outgoing mobility purposes.
 Specific mobility activities will be defined by individual documents.

 This manifest is under the understanding of the following definition of PrInt: a program idealized by CAPES, the Brazilian Federal Agency, that aims to promote internationalization strategies within Brazilian universities.
-From 2019 to 2023, CAPES will guarantee funds to selected institutions to allow for international exchange that boosts internationalization projects, products and strategies.
+From 2019 to 2024, CAPES will guarantee funds to selected institutions to allow for international exchange that boosts internationalization projects, products and strategies.
 At USP, PrInt is coordinated by the Graduate Studies Office.
 The PrInt USP program guarantees that any activity derived from the current agreement will have no financial liability for the partner university.
+However, it does not exempt visiting students from paying fees.

 Sincerely,